1964 Ford Falcon Ranchero *

 1972 Ford Ranchero *

 General Motors also saw the potential for a coupe utility car back in the 1930s and their first venture into a modern day version came in 1955 when they introduced the Camero Carrier pickup truck, which had a standard truck type cab with a dressed up bed and could be dresses up further with car-type options.
 However when GM realized how successful Ford's Ranchero was they followed with the classic El Camino we think of today.
 The first generation was built on the Brookwood station wagon platform and could be purchased with any of the Chevrolet drivetrains.
 However sales fell significantly the following year so GM stopped production.
 Then in 1964 GM tried again by using the Chevelle platform, with limited drivetrain options, and continued that trend through 1967.
 The 1968 El Camino was again modeled after the Chevelle but this time they used the two-door station wagon version which had a longer wheel base and that lasted until 1973.
-Two more generations of the El Camino followed with upgraded components, such as the energy-absorbing hydraulic from bumper system, but the bodies were not much different and the line was finally cancelled in 1987.
+Two more generations of the El Camino followed with upgraded components, such as the energy-absorbing hydraulic from bumper system, but the bodies were not much different.
+The line was finally cancelled in 1987.